 Where concerns have been entrusted to this procedure it is important that all involved appreciate the need for matters to be held confidentially between the parties.
 It is important that everyone involved can expect that level of privacy and confidentiality.
 This is to ensure that matters are dealt with fairly and the process is not prejudiced.
-That means that no person should make reference to the complaint or attempt to discredit something any person has said by other means, and should refrain from making statements, orally, in social media or in any other way to third parties.
+That means that no person should attempt to discredit something any person has said by other means, and should refrain from making statements, orally, in social media or in any other way to third parties.
 All written complaints and answers should be confidential to the persons involved in this procedure and should not be shared more widely.